NaniiiGock/DataEngineeringApp/README.md

 3) loads that into the DuckDB databse.

 **weather_transform.py**
-The big weather table we loaded into DuckDB has four columns: *date, county, datatype, value*
+<br>The big weather table we loaded into DuckDB has four columns: *date, county, datatype, value*
 <br>Datatype has four possible values: *TMIN, TAVG, TMAX and PRCP.*
 <br>These are weather observations like minimum temperature or amount of precipitation.
 <br>For ease of use, we want to have a column for each observation.
 To accomplish this, we need to pivot the table.